Fiber Is No Longer the Quiet Nutrient

 3. Format-Driven Growth

-Fiber’s expansion into beverages and portable formats signals demand for:
+Fiber’s expansion into beverages and portable formats signals demand for a wider range of supplement delivery format options:

 • Stick packs for daily gut health routines